matthias-reis/carda-gatsby/content/articles/2021/11/the-puppeteer.md

 Nevertheless, we are already working on tour plans for 2022 and have already contacted some bookers.
 We'll see when the time comes.
 We definitely want to perform next year.

 Monosphere consist of Kevin Ernst (vocals), Max Rossol (guitar), Valentin Noack (guitar), Marlon Palm (bass) and Rodney Fuchs (drums).
 "The Puppeteer" is a great album full of contrasts, about which we will indeed read one or two headlines in the music magazines.
-Fans of metalcore and cinematic post-metal and bands like Cult of Luna and Between The Buried And Me should not miss it.
+Fans of metalcore, cinematic post-metal, and bands like Cult of Luna and Between The Buried And Me should not miss it.

 ## Monosphere – "I Am In Control, Pt.
 I" (ft.
 Nils Wittrock from The Hirsch Effekt)